 - Collaboration and cooperation: The NCR will continue to scan the environment and engage with local and international regulators to further understand the trends and developments in the credit industry.
 Formal MoUs have been signed with most of the local regulators.
 Other MoUs will be entered into with other key stakeholders. - Credit Industry Forum: The Credit Industry Forum (CIF) established by the NCR will continue to meet quarterly.
-The CIFcomprisescreditindustryassociations(for creditproviders, credit bureaus, debt counsellors and payment distribution agencies) and consumer representatives.
-Meetings are held to identify and address operational difficulties that come with the implementation of the NCA on a consensus basis. - Innovation: The NCR is participating in the Fintech Innovation Hub together with other regulators such as the SARB and FSCA.
-The hub will provide a platform for testing new products from the industries.
+The CIF comprises credit industry associations (for credit providers, credit bureaus, debt counsellors and payment distribution agencies) and consumer representatives.
+Meetings are held to identify and address operational difficulties that come with the implementation of the NCA on a consensus basis. - Innovation: The NCR will be participating in the Fintech Innovation Hub together with other national consumer protection agencies, the NCC and NCT.
+The hub will provide various ICT solutions, including filing and registrations system, electronic payments system, centralised reporting system, etc.